Professor of Surgery, Institute of Cancer Research, Imperial College, London; England

 Dr Akpan is a geriatrician involved in developing community care services in collaboration with various agencies and contributing through his clinical work, research, education and training to the wellbeing and health of older adults.
 He is a Research Fellow with ICHOM and a Health Foundation and Institute for Healthcare Improvement Fellow and has authored publications in older people’s care.

-Director of Centre for Real-World Learning, The University of Winchester
+Professor of Learning, Director of the Centre for Real-World Learning at the University of Winchester

 Bill Lucas is an expert on learning, change and leadership and is a key contributor to the Health Foundation’s improvement science fellowships.
 He is the author of many award-winning books and papers including the much-downloaded The Habits of an improver: Thinking about learning for improvement in healthcare, The Health Foundation, 2015.
 Bill is in demand across the world as a speaker and facilitator.